 McGonigal’s research also discovered that people who are less stressed about stress tend to thrive.
 Viewing your stress as helpful rather than harmful is a healthier approach, one which leverages your anxiety, turning it into courage.

 How do you feel in a competition?
-The clock ticks, you sweat, you’re jittery.
+The clock ticks, you sweat, and you’re jittery.
 Yet you finish.
-The entire time you channeled your fear into energy, your anxiety into determination.
+The entire time you channeled your fear into energy, and your anxiety into determination.

-Facing your anxiousness also means listening to your emotions, providing insight.
+Facing your anxiousness also means listening to your emotions, which can provide insight.
 The next time you worry, turn that energy into action.

-How do you respond to life?
-Are you optimistic or pessimistic?
+How do you respond to life’s challenges, with optimism or pessimism?

-Realistic optimists know life isn’t perfect, but they believe in their capabilities to overcome anything.
+Realistic optimism will keep you grounded as you aspire high.
+You know life isn’t perfect, but you believe in your capabilities to overcome anything.

 Using both styles works best, discerning when to use one or the other.
-Each is effective, avoiding to mull over unsolvable problems and concentrating their efforts inside their circle of influence.
+Each is effective as they avoid you mulling over unsolvable problems or concentrating your efforts inside your circle of influence.